On average, your neighbors pay $73 a month.See Your Rates

 With QuoteWizard, you can compare quotes from a number of companies and insurance agents.
 Comparing quotes can help you find cheap car insurance rates near Lancaster, Pennsylvania and save up to 40% on your premium.

-Last year, 1,317 people used QuoteWizard to compare car insurance quotes in Lancaster, PA from multiple companies and find the cheapest rates.
+Last year, 1,317 people used QuoteWizard to compare car insurance quotes in Lancaster, PA from multiple companies to find the cheapest rates.

 These were the most common car insurance companies reported by QuoteWizard users living in Lancaster last year.
 Out of these 1,317 people, only 83 were uninsured.